Taenerys/Taenerys/README.md

 - 🔭  I’m currently working on finishing my final year in college, after finishing my 2020 summer SWE internship at Apple!
 - 🌱  I’m currently learning more about SwiftUI and Machine Learning.
 - 👯  I’m looking to get hired for part-time iOS engineer gigs in 2021 or to collaborate on iOS focused projects.
+- ✍️ I have written articles on: [The A11Y Project](https://www.a11yproject.com/)
 - 💬  Ask me about Accessibility!
 - 📫  How to reach me: [Twitter - @anhphamprog](https://twitter.com/anhphamprog) or [LinkedIn - anhpham](https://www.linkedin.com/in/anh-pham-aa483a149/)
 - 😄  Pronouns: She/Her/Hers